 In fact, while guilt might motivate some people to exercise, for many women, in particular, it can be described as a “destroyer of emotional energy,” said psychotherapist Maud Purcell, which “leaves you feeling immobilised in the present by something that has already occurred”.

-When it comes to feeling guilty for not exercising, philosopher and educational advocate Nel Noddings deems it “unhealthy when it persists without justification, when we blame ourselves even though disinterested observers would find us innocent”.
+When it comes to feeling guilty for not exercising, philosopher and educational advocate Nel Noddings deemed it “unhealthy when it persists without justification, when we blame ourselves even though disinterested observers would find us innocent”.

 We doubt you’d admonish a loved one for skipping a workout so why do we do this to ourselves?
 We have to flip the story on guilt related to exercise because it’s healthy to give both your body and your brain a break in order to avoid burnout.
 While changing this script in your mind might be hard, it’s worth it.